 The Zoho team has made an official extension to integrate Zoho with Shopify.
 Extending beyond the minimal functionality the extension provides may require custom development work.

 The best solution for integrating either of these CRMs is our own plugin called “Unify Checkout”.
-Unify is a eCommerce custom checkout app designed to allow LimeLight and Konnektive CRM to integrate with Shopify.
+Unify is a eCommerce custom checkout app designed to allow sticky.io CRM (Formerly Limelight CRM) and Konnektive CRM to integrate with a supported e-commerce platform.
 Unify doesn’t just support Shopify, it also supports ClickFunnels and WooCommerce for WordPress as well.
 It supports shipment tracking, RMA and returns, and includes a basic support ticket system.
 Our plugin allows you to process transactions through your CRM from Shopify or other eCommerce stores.

 Unify comes with support for subscriptions, and is an essential piece of running direct response campaign through Shopify.
 One of the most important aspects of subscription based campaigns is having a way to handle the increased need for customer support.

 To provide support for subscription orders, Unify Pro includes a customer portal and support system.
 Using just their email and order number, customers can log into the portal and track their orders, pause or modify their subscription, cancel an order, request a return or refund, or cancel their subscription.